maticnetwork/bor/README.md

     make all
     ```

+#### Using the new cli

+Post `v0.3.0` release, bor uses a new command line interface (cli).
+The new-cli (located at `internal/cli`) has been built with keeping the flag usage similar to old-cli (located at `cmd/geth`) with a few notable changes.
+Please refer to [docs](./docs) section for flag usage guide and example.

+### Documentation

+- The official documentation for the Polygon PoS chain can be found [here](https://wiki.polygon.technology/docs/pos/getting-started/).
+It contains all the conceptual and architectural details of the chain along with operational guide for users running the nodes.
+- New release announcements and discussions can be found on our [forum page](https://forum.polygon.technology/).
+- Polygon improvement proposals can be found [here](https://github.com/maticnetwork/Polygon-Improvement-Proposals/)

 ## License

 The go-ethereum library (i.e. all code outside of the `cmd` directory) is licensed under the